Switchgear: Gas

+Due to the 2024 EU mandate to phase out SF_{6} gas use in GIS, there was a large industry wide move to find alternative dielectric gasses.
+Alternatives being explored include different mixtures of natural gasses from the atmosphere (Oxygen, Carbon Dioxide and Nitrogen) and new artificial dielectric gasses that are much less potent greenhouse gasses than SF_{6}.
+Alternative gasses to SF_{6} are usually worse dielectrics, requiring the GIS be larger and use more materials to manufacture for the same rating.

 Hybrid

 Hybrid switchgear is a type which combines the components of traditional air-insulated switchgear (AIS) and SF_{6} gas-insulated switchgear (GIS) technologies.
 It is characterized by a compact and modular design, which encompasses several different functions in one module.

 Vacuum

 Circuit breakers with vacuum interrupters have minimal arcing characteristics (as there is nothing to ionize other than the contact material), so the arc quenches when it is stretched by a small amount (<2–8 mm).
 Near zero current the arc is not hot enough to maintain a plasma, and current ceases; the gap can then withstand the rise of voltage.
 Vacuum circuit breakers are frequently used in modern medium-voltage switchgear to 40,500 volts.
 Unlike the other types, they are inherently unsuitable for interrupting DC faults.
 The reason vacuum circuit breakers are unsuitable for breaking high DC voltages is that with DC there is no "current zero" period.
 The plasma arc can feed itself by continuing to gasify the contact material.